carlhenrikrolf/microtonOS/README.md

 Used in Indonesian classical music as an alternative to 9edo.

 <b>19edo (<font color="red">micro</font><font color="yellow">tonal</font>).</b>
-Approximates 1/3 meantone tuning used in classical European music from the 1600s.
+Approximates 1/3 meantone tuning used in [European classical music](learn/european.md) from the 1600s.
+The minor and major third closely approximates their justly tuned counterparts, but the cost is that the fifth is not close to its justly tuned counterpart.

 <b>Partial 48edo (<font color="magenta">un</font><font color="blue">equal</font>).</b>
-A 22-note subset of 48edo.
+A 19-note subset of 48edo.
 Used in contemporary Turkish music.

 <b>22edo (<font color="red">micro</font><font color="yellow">tonal</font>).</b>